Dest-89/bolingo/content/store/products/all-weather-hunting-gloves.md

 Seeded MVP product description.

 - Practical benefit
-- Whatâs included
+- WhatÃ¢ÂÂs included
-- Who itâs for
+- Who itÃ¢ÂÂs for